syjn99/ere-ream/README.md

 ## Execute

 > [!Warning]
-> As Zisk is not explictly supported in macOS,
+> As Zisk is not explictly supported in macOS (See [release note](https://github.com/0xPolygonHermez/zisk/releases/tag/v0.9.0) of `v0.9.0`), I haven't been able to test Zisk.

 ```bash
 # Select zkVM with Rust Features in compile time.